 Bowling Green is a medium-sized city located in the state of Ohio.
-With a population of 31,246 people and six constituent neighborhoods, Bowling Green is the 48th largest community in Ohio.
+With a population of 30,677 people and seven constituent neighborhoods, Bowling Green is the 50th largest community in Ohio.

 The most common language spoken in Bowling Green is English.
 Other important languages spoken here include Spanish and Chinese.